Armenian genocide denial

-Borrowing the arguments used by the CUP to justify its actions, denial rests on the assumption that the "relocation" of Armenians was a legitimate state action in response to a real or perceived Armenian uprising that threatened the existence of the empire during wartime.
-Deniers assert the CUP intended to resettle Armenians rather than kill them.
+Borrowing arguments used by the CUP to justify its actions, Armenian genocide denial rests on the notion that the deportation of Armenians was a legitimate state action in response to Armenian uprising that threatened the empire's existence during wartime.
+Deniers assert that the CUP intended to resettle Armenians, not kill them.
 They claim the death toll is exaggerated or attribute the deaths to other factors, such as a purported civil war, disease, bad weather, rogue local officials, or bands of Kurds and outlaws.
-Historian Ronald Grigor Suny summarizes the main argument as "There was no genocide, and the Armenians were to blame for it."
-Denial is usually accompanied by "rhetoric of Armenian treachery, aggression, criminality, and territorial ambition."
+The historian Ronald Grigor Suny summarizes the main argument as: "There was no genocide, and the Armenians were to blame for it."

-One of the most important reasons for this denial is that the genocide enabled the establishment of a Turkish nation-state.
-Recognition would contradict Turkey's founding myths.
-Since the 1920s, Turkey has worked to prevent official recognition or even mention of the genocide in other countries; these efforts have included millions of dollars spent on lobbying, the creation of research institutes, and intimidation and threats.
-Denial also affects Turkey's domestic policies and is taught in Turkish schools; some Turkish citizens who acknowledge the genocide have faced prosecution for "insulting Turkishness."
-The century-long effort by the Turkish state to deny the genocide sets it apart from other cases of genocide in history.
-Azerbaijan also denies the genocide and campaigns against its recognition internationally.
-Most Turkish citizens and political parties in Turkey support the state's denial policy.
-The denial of the genocide contributes to the Nagorno-Karabakh conflict as well as ongoing violence against Kurds in Turkey.
-A 2014 poll of 1500 people conducted by EDAM, a Turkish think-tank, found that 9% of Turkish citizens recognize the genocide.
+A critical reason for denial is that the genocide enabled the establishment of a Turkish nation-state; recognizing it would contradict Turkey's founding myths.
+Since the 1920s, Turkey has worked to prevent recognition or even mention of the genocide in other countries.
+It has spent millions of dollars on lobbying, created research institutes, and used intimidation and threats.
+Denial, according to Donald Bloxham, is usually accompanied by "rhetoric of Armenian treachery, aggression, criminality, and territorial ambition".
+Denial affects Turkey's domestic policies and is taught in Turkish schools; some Turkish citizens who recognize the genocide have faced prosecution for "insulting Turkishness".
+Turkey's century-long effort to deny the genocide sets it apart from other historical cases of genocide.

+Azerbaijan, a close ally of Turkey, also denies the genocide and campaigns against its recognition internationally.
+Most Turkish citizens and political parties support Turkey's denial policy.
+Scholars argue that Armenian genocide denial has set the tone for the government's attitude towards minorities, and has contributed to the ongoing violence against Kurds in Turkey.
+A 2014 poll of 1,500 people conducted by EDAM, a Turkish think tank, found that nine percent of Turkish citizens recognize the genocide.